develop-me/bootcamp--week-06--php/challenges/01/01/README.md

 ## Challenges

+**Create a new Git repo in a directory called `week-6--php-basics--01`.
+Every time you get a challenge working do a commit with a sensible message.**

 Create a new file for each challenge.
 If a code block is provided, copy the provided code and then add your own code in the `// ... your code here` bit.

 1) Add up the numbers: